-A powerful engine is mounted on the frame to drive the rotor.
-Power is transmitted through a fluid coupling that acts as a clutch on the engine output shaft, to a V belt drive system on the rotor.
+A powerful diesel engine is mounted on the frame to drive the rotor.
+Power is transmitted through a manually operated double disk clutch on the engine output shaft, to a double V belt drive system on the rotor.
 An hydraulic pump is mounted on the engine provides hydraulic power to the feed rollers on the chipper.